Microvast Holdings Inc. (MVST) is destined for greater heights as its last quarter sales were 64,800 K - News Daemon

 Microvast Holdings Inc. (NASDAQ: MVST) Trading Performance Indicators

-Here are Microvast Holdings Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 1.80.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.77.
+Check out the current performance indicators for Microvast Holdings Inc. (MVST).
+In the past quarter, the stock posted a quick ratio of 1.80.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.03.

 Technical Analysis of Microvast Holdings Inc. (MVST)